 \section{Results}

 We quantitatively assess the model’s ability to detect both MAs and HMs simultaneously at multiple scales.
 The method is evaluated for lesion-level detection when delineation and annotation of red lesions are provided with the dataset.
-We carried out several experiments to evaluate the effectiveness of the proposed approach using three public datasets (testing images of DiaretDB1 and e-ophtha), the training set of ROCh, and one private dataset, all having pixel-level annotations.
-Figures \ref{fig:fig_eophtha}, \ref{fig:fig_roch_ma}, \ref{fig:ma_diaret} and \ref{fig:fighmdiaret} show FROC curves of the proposed method versus other methods on e-ophtha, ROCh, DiaretDB1-MA, and DiaretDB1-HM datasets.
-In Figure \ref{fig:fig_eophtha} and \ref{fig:fig_roch_ma}, the proposed method reports the highest performance at FPI = {1/8,1/4,1/2,1,2,4,8} comparing with other methods.
-In Figures \ref{fig:ma_diaret} and \ref{fig:fighmdiaret}, the proposed method slightly outperforms other method at FPI = {8} and FPI = {1, 2, 4, 8} respectively.
+We carried out several experiments to evaluate the effectiveness of the proposed approach using three public datasets (testing images of DiaretDB1 and e-ophtha), the training set of ROCh, and one private dataset, all having pixel-level annotations. the proposed method versus other methods on e-ophtha, ROCh, DiaretDB1-MA, and DiaretDB1-HM datasets.
 Tables \ref{cpmema} ,\ref{cpmdma},\ref{cpmdmaroch}, and \ref{cpmdhm} show a comparison of sensitivity between the proposed method and other algorithms \cite{wu2017automatic,long2020microaneurysms,orlando2018ensemble,seoud2016red,eftekhari2019microaneurysm,adal2014automated,chudzik2018microaneurysm1,chudzik2018microaneurysm2,zhang2010detection,javidi2017vessel} at different FPI and FROC score on e-ophtha, ROCh, DiaretDB1-MA, and DiaretDB1-HM datasets respectively.